-The immediate parent and ultimate parent companies of AX Investments p.I.c. are AX Holdings Limited and AX Group p.I.c. respectively, which are both incorporated in Malta.
-The individual financial statements of the Company are incorporated in the group financial statements of AX Holdings Limited and AX Group p.I.c., the registered addresses of which are AX House, Mosta Road, Lija LJA 9010, Malta and AX Group, AX Business Centre, Triq id-Difiza Civili, Mosta MST 1741, Malta respectively.
-The ultimate controlling party is Mr Angelo Xuereb, who holds a controlling interest in the equity of the ultimate parent company.
+The parent company of AX Investments p.I.c. is AX Group p.I.c., a limited liability company, which is incorporated in Malta.
+The individual financial statements of the Company are incorporated in the consolidated financial statements of AX Group p.I.c., the registered addresses of which is AX Group, AX Business Centre, Triq id-Difiza Civili, Mosta MST 1741, Malta.
+The ultimate controlling party is Mr Angelo Xuereb, who holds a controlling interest in the equity of the parent company.

-All companies owned by AX Group p.l.c. are deemed to be related parties in these financial statements.
+All companies owned by AX Group p.l.c. are deemed to be related parties in these financial statements, and are referred to as other related parties in these financial statements.